Computable de Finetti measures

 where $S_n \defas \sum_{i\le n} x_i$, and where $\Gamma$ is the Gamma function and $\alpha, \beta$ are positive real numbers.
 (One can verify that these marginals satisfy Kolmogorov's extension theorem \citep[][Theorem~6.16]{MR1876169}, and so there is a stochastic process $\{X_i\}_{i\ge 1}$ with these finite marginals.)
 Clearly this process is exchangeable, as $n$ and $S_n$ are invariant to order.
 This process can also be described by a sequential scheme known as P\'olya's urn \citep[][Chap.~11.4]{MR1093667}.
 Each $X_i$ is sampled in turn according to the conditional distribution

-This is often described as a urn which starts with $\alpha$ red balls and $\beta$ black balls, where at each stage, a ball is drawn uniformly at random, and is returned to the urn along with an additional ball of the same color.
-By de~Finetti's theorem, there exists a random coin weight $\theta$ with respect to which this process is conditionally independent and $\Pr \{ X_i = 1 \given \theta\} = \theta$ for each $i$.
+This process is often described as repeated sampling from an urn: starting with $\alpha$ red balls and $\beta$ black balls, a ball is drawn at each stage uniformly at random, and then returned to the urn along with an additional ball of the same color.
+By de~Finetti's theorem, there exists a random variable $\theta \in [0,1]$ with respect to which the sequence is conditionally independent and $\Pr \{ X_i = 1 \given \theta\} = \theta$ for each $i$.
 In fact,

-Furthermore, one can show that here $\theta$ is $\Beta(\alpha, \beta)$-distributed, and so the process given by the marginals \eqref{marginals} is called the Beta-Bernoulli process.
-Here the de~Finetti measure is the distribution of the Bernoulli measure with random coin weight $\theta$.
+Furthermore, one can show that $\theta$ is $\Beta(\alpha, \beta)$-distributed, and so the process given by the marginals \eqref{marginals} is called the Beta-Bernoulli process.
+Finally, the de~Finetti measure is the distribution of the random Bernoulli measure $\theta \delta_1 + (1-\theta) \delta_0$.